Makersmic/SimpleCNC/README.md

 # SimpleCNC #
-This repository documents the design, build, and setup process for a custom CNC router built with a focus on flexibility, affordability, and functionality for crafting various materials, including MDF, particle board, and aluminum.
+This repository documents the design, build, and setup process for a custom CNC router built with a focus on flexibility, affordability, and functionality for crafting various materials.
 The CNC router is designed with modular G-code workflows, customizable macros, and tool-specific configurations for optimized and repeatable cutting paths.

 ## Project Overview ##